 Researchers in the group have expertise in Ultrafast laser plasma materials processing, X-ray/UV/vis photon techniques, Laser induced Breakdown Spectroscopy (LIBS), Multiscale and Electromagnetic modelling, Vision science, Photovoltaic materials, Raman spectroscopy, fluorescence imaging and spectroscopy, nanophotonics, optical waveguide engineering and photonic integration, fibre optics, biophotonic materials, laser glass engineering, nonlinear optics and non-invasive and in vitro sensors.

 Seamatics, Diamond Light Source

 We have opportunities for prospective postgraduate researchers.
 Find out more.

-If you would like to discuss an area of research in more detail please contact the Research Group Lead, Dr Gin Jose.
+If you would like to discuss an area of research in more detail, please contact Dr Gin Jose.